borkdude/deps.clj/README.md

 - Evaluating Clojure expressions

 The `clojure` tool is written in bash.
-This is a port of that tool written in Clojure itself and comes in two flavors:
+This is a port of that tool written in Clojure itself.
+It comes in two flavors:

 - as a script: `deps.clj`
 - as an executable: `deps.exe`